generative99/dragster-ts/README.md

 ## Setup

+Meant to be vendored (file cloned directly in your project's working directy) and compiled by your Typescript compilation process (whatever that may be.)

-Just include Dragster in your app, then register your dropzone elements with Dragster so they can start emitting `dragster:` events.
+Then just include Dragster in your app, then register your dropzone elements with Dragster so they can start emitting `dragster:` events.

 ```javascript